aKuad/mozjpeg-webui/README.md

 ## About difference between 3.8 - 3.9

-There are difference of type annotation.
+This is a difference of type annotation.

 ```py
 # On 3.8 or previous